-PRDOH has analyzed the best available data, reviewing planning, housing, and infrastructure efforts during the disaster events and the following year.
-These efforts include outreach and citizen participation strategies at the community level, ranging from focal groups, surveys, and participatory mapping exercises to public discussions.
-One of the main problems identified in relation to the availability of data on unmet needs from the 2022 disasters is linked with the necessity of legitimizing home-owner titles in areas impacted by the hurricane.
-This proves to be a recurring challenge for thousands of residents who still present inheritance/heirs situations such as; missing or unknown heirs, or internal/family conflicts that end up without cooperation.
-These circumstances account for over thirty percent (30%) of applications received in the CDBG-DR Title Clearance (TC) Program.
-In addition, a considerable number of cases present situations of lack of clearly defined property dimensions with land surveys, added to the fact that, after the deaths of ancestors, the family members continued to divide the land and build without permits, clearly defining property limits and required distances, Eamong others.
-These situations make eventual approvals of the land survey plans difficult, which are the products that the TC Program manages.
-Aware of these issues, PRDOH continues to assist thousands of citizens around the island who lack a title to be eligible for federal assistance.
+PRDOH has analyzed the best available data which includes reviewing planning, housing, and infrastructure efforts during the period of both disaster events and the following year.
+The efforts summarize hundreds of outreach and citizen participation strategies at the community level.
+These range from focal groups, surveys, participatory mapping exercises and public discussions.
+One of the main problems identified in relation to unmet needs data availability is that, due to situations that occurred after Hurricane María with disaster recovery assistance, there was a lot of confusion as to who could claim damages and under what conditions.
+Considering many citizens did not receive the requested aid that they expected from Hurricane María, it is our understanding that citizens may have been discouraged to report damages from the impact of the 2022 disasters.
+Moreover, an example of the unmet needs data gap is linked with the necessity of legitimizing home-owner titles in areas impacted by the hurricane, which proves to be a recurring challenge for thousands of residents who still present situations of inheritance/heirs (over thirty 30%) of applications received in the CDBG-DR Title Clearance (TC) Program.
+Aware of these issues, PRDOH continues to assist thousands of citizens around the island that lack a title to be eligible for federal assistance.